Triangulated categories of relative 1-motives: Triangulated categories of a-motives

-\begin{lemma} Let $S$ be a scheme admitting resolution of singularities by alterations, $f:X\ra S$ a finite type morphism and $T\subset X$ closed.
-Then $\DA^\coh(X)$ is compactly generated by motives of the form $g_*\BQ_{X'}$ with $g:X'\ra X$ a projective morphism and $X'$ connected regular and $g^{-1}(T)$ equal either to $X'$ or to a normal crossing divisor. \end{lemma} \begin{proof} The reference \cite[Proposition~2.2.27]{Ayoub_these_1}, specialized to the $\BQ$-linear, separated, homotopical $2$-functor $\DA(-)$ proves a similar statement for the category of constructible objects $\DA_c(S)$ (with added positive Tate twists of the generators, and restriction to quasi-projective morphisms).
-Once one removes the Tate twists, the restriction to quasi-projective morphisms, and remarks that Statement Proposition~ \ref{coh_!} provides the analogue of Corollaire 2.2.21 from loc.cit, the same argument applies verbatim. \end{proof}
+\begin{lemma} Let $S$ be a scheme admitting the resolution of singularities by alterations, $f:X\ra S$ a finite type morphism and $T\subset X$ closed.
+Then $\DA^\coh(X)$ is compactly generated by motives of the form $g_*\BQ_{X'}$ with $g:X'\ra X$ a projective morphism and $X'$ connected regular and $g^{-1}(T)$ equal either to $X'$ or to a normal crossing divisor. \end{lemma} \begin{proof} The reference \cite[Proposition~2.2.27]{Ayoub_these_1} specialized to the $\BQ$-linear, separated, homotopical $2$-functor $\DA(-)$ proves a similar statement for the category of constructible objects $\DA_c(S)$ (with added positive Tate twists of the generators, and restriction to quasi-projective morphisms).
+Once one removes the Tate twists and the restriction to quasi-projective morphisms, one notices that using Statement \ref{coh_!} of Proposition~ above instead of Corollaire 2.2.21 in loc.cit, the proof of loc.cit \cite[Proposition~2.2.27]{Ayoub_these_1} then applies verbatim. \end{proof}

 \begin{prop} Let $f:S\ra T$ be a morphism of schemes.
 The following operations preserve the subcategories $\DA_{\homo}(-)$ and $\DA_{\homo,c}(-)$. \begin{enumerate}[label={\upshape(\roman*)}] \item $f^*$ for any $f$. \item $f_\sharp$ when $f$ is smooth. \item $f_!$ for any quasi-finite separated morphism $f$. \end{enumerate}